malares/STeM-Scientifc-Paper-Mining-Tool/README.md

 area of interest.
 The program was born out of a desire to easily analyze scientific papers and to help scientists or researchers to decide whether the paper is interesting or not.
 The analysis is based on the idea that important nouns exist in the vicinity of the selected keywords and are often used together.
-A contextual cross-correlation between the nouns can find appropriate new keywords.
+A categorical cross-correlation between the nouns can find appropriate new keywords.
 The resulting data-mining keywords are used to make a prediction about how important any new paper is.